Heading into warmer weather, you may be considering knitting or crocheting with cotton yarn.

 You can iron cotton yarn.
 Just take special care when ironing so that you don’t flatten the stitches.
 A better alternative to ironing is to set your iron on steam and lightly go over the garment without applying pressure from the iron.

-Cotton is a fiber that responds well too blocking.
-You can steam block, modified block, or wet block your cotton projects.
-Use a blocking set for best results.
+Cotton is a fiber that responds well to blocking.
+You can steam block, modified block (my favorite blocking method!), or wet block your cotton projects.
+Use a blocking set for the best results.

 #9.
 Can You Use Cotton Yarn for Socks